Patricia Bath: Blindness studies and community ophthalmology

 Based on her observations at Harlem Hospital, Bath published the first scientific paper showing the higher prevalence of blindness among Blacks.
-Bath also found that African American people had eight times higher prevalence of glaucoma as a cause of blindness.
+Bath also found that African American people had an eight times higher prevalence of glaucoma as a cause of blindness.

-Based on her research, Bath pioneered the worldwide discipline of "community ophthalmology" in 1976 after observations of epidemics rates of preventable blindness among under-served populations in urban areas in the US as well as under-served populations in "third-world" countries.
+Based on her research, Bath pioneered the discipline of community ophthalmology in 1976 After observations of epidemics rates of preventable blindness among under-served populations in urban areas in the US as well as under-served populations in third-world countries.
 Community ophthalmology was described as a new discipline in medicine promoting eye health and blindness prevention through programs using methodologies of public health, community medicine and ophthalmology to bring necessary eye care to under-served populations.

 Humanitarian work

-Bath's main humanitarian efforts can be seen through her work at the American Institute for the Prevention of Blindness.
-Co-founded in 1976 with Alfred Cannon, an American psychiatrist and community organizer, and Aaron Ifekwunigwe, a Nigerian-born pediatrician and human rights advocate, this organization had been created on the principle that "eyesight was a basic human right."
-Through this organization, Bath was able to spread eye care throughout the globe by providing newborns with free eye drops, vitamins for malnourishment, and vaccinations against diseases that can cause blindness, like measles.
-Bath was able to spend her time as director traveling the world performing surgeries, teaching and lecturing at colleges.
+Bath's main humanitarian efforts are at the American Institute for the Prevention of Blindness(AIPB).
+Co-founded in 1976 with Alfred Cannon, an American psychiatrist and community organizer, and Aaron Ifekwunigwe, a Nigerian-born pediatrician and human rights advocate, the organization was created on the principle that "eyesight was a basic human right."
+Through this organization, Bath spreads eye care worldwide by providing newborns with free eye drops, vitamins, and vaccinations against diseases that can cause blindness, including measles.
+Bath spent her time as director traveling the world performing surgeries, teaching, and lecturing at colleges.
 Bath claims her "personal best moment" was while she was in North Africa and using keratoprosthesis, was able to restore the sight of a woman who been blind for over 30 years.

-Through this organization, Bath traveled to Tanzania in 2005, where cataracts had become the lead cause of childhood blindness during this time.
-In Africa, the American Institute for the Prevention of Blindness provided computers and other digital resources for visually impaired students, specifically at the Mwereni School for the Blind in Tanzania and St. Oda School for the Visually Impaired in Kenya.
+With AIPB, Bath traveled to Tanzania in 2005, where cataracts were the main cause of childhood blindness.
+In Africa, AIPB provided computers and other digital resources for visually impaired students, specifically at the Mwereni School for the Blind in Tanzania and St. Oda School for the Visually Impaired in Kenya.

-Bath was also recognized for her philanthropic work in the field of ophthalmology by President Barack Obama.
-In 2009, she was on stage with President Obama and was put on his commission for digital accessibility to blind children.
+Bath was recognized for her philanthropic work in the field of ophthalmology by President Barack Obama.
+In 2009 she was on stage with President Obama and was appointed to commission for digital accessibility to blind children.

 In April 2019, Bath testified in a hearing called the "Trailblazers and Lost Einsteins: Women Inventors and the Future of American Innovation" at the Senate Office Building in Washington D.C.
-Here, Bath showed the gender disparities in the STEM field and lack of female inventors.
+Bath discussed gender disparities in the STEM and lack of female inventors.